Program Updates

 Group of open house attendees submitting comments

 This comprehensive document is a federal requirement under the National Environmental Policy Act (NEPA).
-The Draft SEIS analyzes the potential impacts and benefits of the Modified Locally Preferred Alternative (LPA) in comparison to a No-Build Alternative.
-The Draft SEIS supplements the Columbia River Crossing (CRC) Final Environmental Impact Statement.
-Publishing this document kicked off a 60-day public comment period.
+The SEIS analyzes the potential impacts and benefits of the Modified Locally Preferred Alternative (LPA) in comparison to a No-Build Alternative.
+The SEIS supplements the Columbia River Crossing (CRC) Final Environmental Impact Statement.
+Publishing the Draft SEIS kicked off a 60-day public comment period.
 The input received from the community during public comment will help shape the solution that advances to the Final SEIS as the program works to replace the aging Interstate Bridge with a safer, more resilient multimodal corridor that is responsive to the needs of travelers and communities within our region for decades to come.

 What should you expect to see in the Draft SEIS?